1.9 Child Protection Review Conferences

 A child should no longer be the subject of a Child Protection Plan if:

-• It is judged that the child is no longer likely to suffer Significant Harm requiring safeguarding by means of a Child Protection Plan (e.g. the likelihood of harm has been reduced by action taken through the Child Protection Plan; the child and family's circumstances have changed; all reassessment of the child and family indicates that a Child Protection Plan is not necessary).
+- It is judged that the child is no longer likely to suffer Significant Harm requiring safeguarding by means of a Child Protection Plan (e.g. the likelihood of harm has been reduced by action taken through the Child Protection Plan; the child and family's circumstances have changed; all reassessment of the child and family indicates that a Child Protection Plan is not necessary).
 Under these circumstances, only a Child Protection Review Conference can decide that the Child Protection Plan is no longer necessary;

-• The child and family have moved permanently to another local authority area.
+- The child and family have moved permanently to another local authority area.
 In such cases, the receiving local authority should convene a Child Protection Conference within 15 working days of being notified of the move.
 Only after this event can the Child Protection Plan be discontinued by the original local authority.
 See also Children and Families Moving Across Local Authority Boundaries Procedure;

-• The child has reached 18 years of age (to end the Child Protection Plan, the local authority should have a review around the child's birthday and this should be planned in advance), has died or has permanently left the UK.
+- The child has reached 18 years of age (to end the Child Protection Plan, the local authority should have a review around the child's birthday and this should be planned in advance), has died or has permanently left the UK.
 In the latter case, all reasonable efforts will be made to liaise with relevant agencies in the receiving country.

-In the case of the second and third criteria as listed above, it is permissible for the Designated Manager (Children with a Child Protection Plan) to remove a child's name from the List without the need to convene a Child Protection Review Conference only when s/he has consulted with relevant agencies present at the conference which first decided that a Child Protection Plan was required, in which case the decision and the outcome of the consultation should be recorded in the child's file.
+In the case of the second and third criteria as listed above, it is permissible for the Designated Manager (Children with a Child Protection Plan) to remove a child's name from the List without the need to convene a Child Protection Review Conference only when they have consulted with relevant agencies present at the conference which first decided that a Child Protection Plan was required, in which case the decision and the outcome of the consultation should be recorded in the child's file.

 However it would not be good practice to seek to discontinue the Child Protection Plan at the first review conference, except in exceptional circumstances e.g. a court order is in place or there is clear evidence that a perpetrator has permanently left the family home.